21 Stunning Varieties of Prayer Plants to Grow at Home

 G. ornata ‘Beauty Star.’
 Photo by Kristina Hicks-Hamblin.

-With an upright habit, ‘Beauty Star’ can grow to be twelve to eighteen inches in height with an equal spread.
+With an upright habit, ‘Beauty Star’ can grow up to 12 to 18 inches in height with an equal spread.

 15. Roseopicta

-The species name for G. roseopicta means “rose-painted” – but that description, as well as this tropical specimen’s common name, “rose-painted calathea,” don’t really do justice to everything that’s going on with the pattern on its foliage.
+The species name for G. roseopicta means “rose-painted” – but that description, as well as the common name, “rose-painted calathea,” don’t really do justice to everything that’s going on with the pattern on its foliage.

 This species is native to Brazil, Colombia, Ecuador, and Peru, and is also known as Calathea roseopicta and C. illustrus.